PaulioRandall/p90/README.md

 - Function arguments are always strings.
 It's your responsibility to parse them.
 - Returning a function from a function will result in an error.
 - Promises are awaited and resolved to values, but not recursively!
-- Trailing colons and semi-colons are preserved, except for _nulls_.
+- A single trailing colon, semi-colon, or whitespace character is preserved, except where the replacement value is _null_.

 > I've made so many changes to this example that it probably contains a few errors.
 The rewrite is in my TODO list so will probably never get done.